Bren School Diversity Statement

 Bren Community Values

-Inclusive of and adopted from the UC Santa Barbara Principles of Community
+Inclusive of and adapted from the UC Santa Barbara Principles of Community

 Strategic Plan for Diversity, Equity, and Inclusion

-In Fall 2019, the Bren School began a strategic planning process for diversity, equity, and inclusion.
-This process recognizes that recruitment of diverse students, faculty, and staff requires fostering an inclusive environment, that environmental solutions require an environmental justice lens, and that true excellence in research, teaching, and service requires a culture of inclusion.
+In Fall 2019, the Bren School began developing a strategic action plan for diversity, equity, and inclusion.
+This action plan recognizes that recruitment and retention of diverse students, faculty, and staff requires fostering a supportive and welcoming environment, that environmental solutions require an environmental justice lens, and that true excellence in research, teaching, and service requires a culture of inclusion.

-Our goal is to dismantle barriers to inclusion by structuring recruitment, admissions, and support to reduce bias and by addressing institutional barriers.
-Some elements of the strategic plan will institutionalize well-established practices of the Bren School; others will be new ideas.
-And we recognize that each action we take is a step in a continuous process of improvement, feedback, evaluation, reflection, and progress.
+Some elements of the strategic plan will institutionalized well-established practices of the Bren School; others were new ideas.
+In Fall 2023 we began the process of updating the strategic action plan, recognizing that each action we take is a step in a continuous process of improvement, feedback, evaluation, reflection, and progress, and that new opportunities and needs arise over time.

 Read the most recent iteration of our Strategic Plan and learn more about Bren’s strategic planning process.